Daniel Warren Johnson: Career

 Daniel Warren Johnson gained popularity through his first major web-comic Space Mullet that began in 2012 and ran until 2017.
 In 2014 Johnson collaborated with Donny Cates on the Dark Horse Comics published The Ghost Fleet.
 Continuing his partnership with Dark Horse Space Mullet was printed and published in a trade paperback from the publisher in 2016.
 In 2015 Johnson pitched his creator-owned series Extremity for Image Comics and Skybound Entertainment, and the series began coming out in 2017. his work for which was nominated for an Eisner Award for best limited series.
 Extremity also marks the beginning of the collaboration between Johnson and colorist Mike Spicer.
 Johnson has stated that Extremity was a series that he wanted to feel like he was taking seriously, unlike Space Mullet before it.
 Johnson has discussed that he met with some Hollywood studio executives to discuss making Extremity into a movie, but these discussions went nowhere due to the high budget an adaptation would require.

 Following the completion of Extremity, Johnson moved to his next creator-owned project, Murder Falcon.
 In the collected edition, Johnson shares a personal story at the start describing the comic's encapsulation of all the things that Johnson appreciates and holds dear, while also telling a story about being brave during the hardest times in life.
 The pair then went to DC Comics to work on their DC Black Label mini-series Wonder Woman: Dead Earth published from December 2019 to August 2020.
 The story is an alternate universe tale starring Wonder Woman in a post-apocalyptic world where nightmarish monsters roam the Earth.
 After the completion of Dead Earth, Spicer and Johnson went to Marvel Comics to collaborate of the mini-series Beta Ray Bill: Argent Star which ran from March to July in 2021.

 The duo then returned to creator-owned work at Image Comics with Do a Powerbomb beginning in June 2022 and finishing in December of the same year.
 In June 2023, it was announced that Johnson and Spicer would be working on the Transformers ongoing series being developed at Skybound Entertainment.
 Johnson served as writer on the first 24 issues of the series, as well as being the principal artist on the first 6 issues.
 In June 2024, it was announced that Johnson would be writing a new series for Image, The Moon Is Following Us, with Johnson and Riley Rossmo sharing art duties and Mike Spicer coloring.
 The first issue was released September 2024.
 As of October 2023, Johnson was also working on another indie project, one that he will write and draw and is described as "an epic sci-fi fantasy that is a love letter to his wife and daughter".
+In July 2026 that project was revealed as Chainkata.
+The series, which Johnson has been working on since 2017, follow Luma, chainsaw-wielding warrior queen, seeking out an unknown power in the vastness of space.
+The first issue will debut in November 2026.